Building your future home with Habitat

 - Attending required homeownership and financial education classes

-All applicants are required to attend Habitat homebuyer education classes, which cover topics like budgeting, mortgage readiness, and home maintenance.
+All applicants are required to attend financial and homebuyer education classes, which cover topics like budgeting, mortgage readiness, and home maintenance.
 Every adult in the household earns sweat equity credit for attending.

-In addition to jobsite volunteering and classes, sweat equity hours can be earned by actively participating in other Habitat for Humanity of East and Central Pasco County events, including:
+Sweat equity hours can be earned by actively participating in other Habitat for Humanity of East and Central Pasco County events, including - groundbreakings and home dedications, community meetings and orientations, and fundraisers and outreach activities.

 Your time and commitment make our mission possible—and help you build not just a home, but lasting strength and stability for your family and the community.